DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ### VEKTOR MODULE LAYOUT<a name="layoutvektor"></a>

-The best way to present the _Vektor_ module layout is by the (long) animation (11 frames, approx. 20 s per frame):
+The best way to present the _Vektor_ module layout is by the (long) animation (11 frames, approx. 20 s per frame)
+:warning: **DUE TO SOME LAYOUT CHANGES, PLEASE CONSIDER THIS ANIMATION IS OUTDATED** (will be remade from scratch):

 ![](_img/VektorLayoutV2.gif)